roomist/cityoforlando-permit/README.txt

 Aight so basically...

 In the SRC of the main repo you can add a new directory and call it "backend".
+NAVIGATE TO THIS DIRECTORY IN THE TERMINAL BEFORE DOING THE FOLLOWING COMMANDS (SEE BELOW)

 Throw these three files into it.
 Theres some basic installs you have to do..
+ALSO THIS ASSUMES YOU ALREADY HAVE MYSQL ON YOUR PC

 https://www.youtube.com/watch?v=fPuLnzSjPLE
+(im sorry i shouldve copied the installs here....)
+(LOOK HERE i decided to look back in the vid and put them here...)
+1. npm init -y
+2. npm i express mysql nodemon

 You can follow like the first 10m of this youtube video for all the installs.. i already wrote all the code you need following this dude so dw about that part
 Just dump this code into that directory and do the installs and you can read the notes i left in the files on more info on how to configure everything and see the changes working.